l-dav/Acronymify/README.md

 To share your extension, it needs to be "signed": your extension needs to pass a serie of test, then a .xpi file will be created.
 The Makefile allows you to sign your extension.

+### Build, Sign, Publish

+To build the extension (generate an unsigned local .xpi archive ; for testing purposes):
+> make build

+To sign the extension and generate the .xpi archive (no public listing ; for testing purposes):
+> make sign

+To sign the extension, generate the .xpi archive and list the new version on AMO:
+> make sign CHANNEL=listed

 ### Functionnalities

-You can pass a URL to an online JSON database in the input field, and click "Load".
+You can pass a URL to an online JSON database in the config field, and click "Load".

 ### Installation